-During your child’s appointment, our staff will present the option to you of whether to accompany your child in the appointment, or stay behind in our waiting area.
+During your child’s appointment, our staff will present the option to you of whether to accompany your child in the appointment, or stay behind in our reception area.
 Our many years of experience have shown that children often behave better without parents present.
 The dental visit is an opportunity for the child to develop a relationship of trust with the dentist.
 Without realizing it, parents may misdirect a child’s attention, or give inaccurate information and the child then relies on the parent instead of the dentist.
-While we love interacting with parents, we may miss the opportunity to interact with your child.
 By hanging back in our reception area, it allows the child to take ownership of the appointment and our staff to develop a relationship with your child.
 That being said, the option is always yours to make.

 Let’s face it, dental appointments can be uneasy for adults too.
 A parent may have apprehension about their own experience in the dental chair.
 Without intending to, parents can transfer their anxiety to the child.
 Allowing your child to enter the appointment without you means you’re placing trust in your dental professionals and teaching your child to do the same.
 It is our specialty to create an environment in which your child feels safe.

 Our practice always allows you to make the choice.
 If you decide to accompany your child, we would ask the following:

 - Assume the role of a silent observer.
 Your presence is greatly enhanced if you play a passive role.
 If more than one person is speaking to the child they may become confused.
 Cooperation and trust must be established directly between the doctors and dental assistants with your child and not through you.

 - In order to allow necessary space for the Doctor and Dental Team to provide outstanding care for your child, only one Parent / Guardian may accompany a patient into the operatory.